Getting Started

 }

-false – it will not exclude the entered css file from minification.
+0 – It will not exclude the JS file from making any changes.

 }